willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/nodebots-e-microcontroladores.md

 Now that all the setup of our project has been done, let's create our example code, and nothing better than the good old "Hello World", welcoming you to the Nodebots world.

 Let's create a simple code.
-First we will create the `index.js` file at the root of our project and import the Johnny-five package using the require command.
+First, we will create the `index.js` file at the root of our project and import the Johnny-five package using the require command.

 ```javascript
 ...